freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The servers, network firewall, and physical media are not compromised by malware.

-Assumptions About the Organization Hosting SecureDrop
+Assumptions about the organization hosting SecureDrop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The organization wants to preserve the anonymity of its sources.